cadumas01/mp2/README.md

 - TO and FROM fields much match usernames of clients in config.json

-- Investigate whether clients can have same ports / ips
+- Servers and Clients have same IP (hostAddress) but unique ports